 13. Boiler Level Sight Glass and Sight Glass Packing

-This small part can help you identify quickly if you have the correct amount of water in the boiler, which makes it a critical part of any boiler’s instrumentation.
+This small part can help you identify quickly if you have the correct amount of water in the boiler, which makes it critical.
 Even a small leak from the boiler sight glass or packing will affect the water level reading, leading to a very unsafe operating condition.
 It is critically important that your sight glass is clear and clean, not leaking and there is no evidence of thinning on the glass.
-You should never let the sight glass get to a point where it becomes hard to read or so dirty that you cannot blow it down.
-By carrying this part you can switch out the sight glass should an issue arise or contact a mechanical contractor to change it for you.
+You should never let the sight glass get to a point where it becomes hard to read.
+If it’s so dirty you can’t blow it down, then it’s time to replace.
+By carrying this part you can switch out the sight glass should an issue arise.
 And like gaskets, reusing old parts is not worth the risk.
 Replace packing and tubular gage glass at least annually and train your operators to do this themselves.

 14. Valve Packing Sets

 Sure, you can keep running your boiler even if the packing on a couple valves are leaking.
 And yes, you can tighten the snot out of the stem packing and get small leaks to stop.
 However, actuated valves will not function properly with overtightened packing.
 So, it makes sense to keep a spare packing set for all control valves.
-If a leak starts and can’t be stopped by snugging up the packing gland, it may be time to trip the system briefly and swap that packing set out.
+If a leak can’t be stopped by snugging up the packing gland, it may be time swap that packing set out.

 15. Observation Port Glass and Packing

-All operators know they are supposed to observe the flame during their rounds, but it seems more times than not that the observation port glass is filthy, sooty, broken, leaking, extremely HOT or all of the above.
+All operators know they are supposed to observe the flame during their rounds.
+However, we often find the observation port glass is filthy, sooty, broken, leaking, extremely HOT or all of the above.
 That just seems ridiculous for how cheap it is to give yourself a good view of the flame through a clean glass.
 That way you can spot leaks, cracked refractory, and damaged burner heads while they are still minor issues!
 It just makes sense to have a spare for your next outage.

 [Looking for help maintaining your Boiler?
 Download our comprehensive Boiler Maintenance Checklist & Logs by clicking here.]